AaronYALai/Machine_Learning_and_Having_It_Deep_and_Structured/README.md

 - Construct and train a bidirectional deep Long-Short Term Memory to classify pronunciation units (phonemes) in each time frame of a speech.
 - Inputs: prediction probabilities of each class from previous DNN
 - Optimization: Nesterov Accelerated Gradient (NAG)
-- With **peephole** technique
+- With **Peephole**
+- Using grad_clip in theano to prevent **gradient exploding**

 Structure Learning (output phone label sequence)[[kaggle](https://inclass.kaggle.com/c/104-1-mlds-hw3)]:
 - On top of results of RNN / LSTM, applies Hidden Markov Model (HMM) to model the phone transition probabilities and further improves the performance of RNN / LSTM on this sequence labeling problem.
-- Inputs: the whole utterance as one training data
+- Input: the whole utterance as one training data
-- Outputs: phone label sequence
+- Output: phone label sequence

 The performance is measured by Levenshtein distance (a.k.a.
 Edit distance).